 Heart disease is America’s number one killer, but unlike many diseases, there is no particular age to begin screening for heart or vascular disease.
 Your primary care doctor or cardiologist might refer you to a heart or vascular specialist if you have risk factors for cardiovascular disease or symptoms that indicate it may already be present.

 While our Ohio State doctors are your partners in heart health, you are your own best advocate.
 Learn the risk factors and how to recognize the symptoms of heart and vascular problems.
 If something doesn’t seem right to you, talk to your doctor and don’t hesitate to make an appointment with one of Ohio State’s hear and vascular physicians today.

 Women can experience additional and different heart attack symptoms including:

 If you think you could be experiencing a heart attack, call 911 immediately.

 Inherited or genetic risk factors you are born with can’t be changed.
-However, knowing your family history can help you assess your potential risk of heart disease.
+However, knowing your family history can help you assess your potential risk of heart or vascular disease.
 You can manage the risks through medical intervention and healthy lifestyle changes.

 These factors increase your risk of developing heart disease: